twitter/communitynotes/content/contributor-scores.md

 The Rater Helpfulness Score reflects how similar a contributor’s ratings are to the ratings on notes that eventually reached the status of “Helpful” or "Not Helpful” (indicating clear widespread consensus among raters, and not labeled “Needs More Ratings”).

 Only [Valid Ratings](./#valid-ratings) are used in computing rater helpfulness scores.
-This is done to both reward quick rating, and also to prevent one form of artificially gaming this score (retroactively rating old notes with clear labels).
+This is done to both reward quick rating, and to prevent one form of artificially gaming this score (retroactively rating old notes with clear labels).

 Rater Helpfulness is not defined until the contributor has made at least one valid rating (defined below).
 Then the Rater Helpfulness Score is the fraction of their valid ratings that match the final note status label of whether the note was rated helpful or not rated helpful.

 ## Valid Ratings

 A “valid” rating is a rating that’s eligible to be used in determining rater helpfulness scores.
-The idea is that to prevent manipulation, only ratings that were made before the rater could’ve possibly known what the final note status label is are eligible.
+The idea is that to prevent manipulation, only ratings that were made before the rater could’ve known what the final note status label is are eligible.
 To be specific, valid ratings must be:

 - Made within the first 48 hours of the note’s creation (because we publicly release all rating data after 48 hours)
 - A rating on a note that eventually ended up getting a Helpful or Not Helpful status, so we can compute whether your rating matched the final note status